Abhay478/Compilers_Proj/README.md

 bash run.sh file.arc
 ```

 This script uses our Makefile to compile the compiler, run the compiler on `file.arc`, compile the resulting C++ code using `g++`, and run the resulting executable.
+Naturally, this must be executed from within the `codes/` directory.